nestybox/sysbox/README.md

 See [here](#relationship-to-nestybox) for more on the relationship between the Sysbox open-source project and Nestybox.

+## System Containers

+We call the containers deployed by Sysbox **system containers**, to highlight the fact that they can run not just micro-services (as regular containers do), but also system software such as Docker, Kubernetes, Systemd, inner containers, etc.

+More on system containers [here](docs/user-guide/concepts.md#system-container).

 ## Supported Distros

 Sysbox relies on functionality that is currently only present in Ubuntu Linux.